Cathedra

+A cathedra is the throne of a bishop, found in the cathedral church of their diocese.
+The word derives from the Greek καθέδρα (kathédra), meaning "seat", especially one used by a bishop or teacher; this term is also the ultimate source of the word "chair".

 Cathedrae apostolorum

 The term appears in early Christian literature in the phrase cathedrae apostolorum, indicating authority derived directly from the apostles.

 Ex cathedra

 The doctrine of papal infallibility, the Latin phrase ex cathedra (literally, "from the chair") was proclaimed at the First Vatican Council by Pius IX in 1870 as meaning "when, in the exercise of his office as shepherd and teacher of all Christians, in virtue of his supreme apostolic authority, the Bishop of Rome defines a doctrine concerning faith or morals to be held by the whole Church."

 Cathedra as bishop's see

 Tertullian (c.
 155) was the first to use cathedra in the meaning of a bishop's see.

 Cathedrals as a bishop's seat

-Eventually, the main church of a diocese, used as the primary church by its bishop, received the title 'cathedral'.
+Eventually, the main church of a diocese, used as the primary church by its bishop, received the title "cathedral".
 The cathedral is literally the church into which a bishop's official cathedra is installed.

 The Joint International Commission for Theological Dialogue Between the Catholic Church and the Orthodox Church makes use of the term cathedral to point out the existence of a bishop in each local church, in the heart of ecclesial apostolicity.